113ll3/Ibmclouddocscli/install-devtools-manually.md

 # Installing the tools and plug-ins manually
 {: #install-devtools-manually}

-You can manually install the {{site.data.keyword.cloud}} command-line interface (CLI) if you prefer more granular control for installing the components.
+You can manually install the {{site.data.keyword.cloud}} Command Line Interface if you prefer more granular control for installing the components.
 Otherwise, all prerequisites are automatically installed for most users by using the [platform installers](/docs/cli?topic=cli-getting-started#step1-install-idt).
 {: shortdesc}

 ## Before you begin